sidrasajad/CODXO/README.md

 ## To-Do List

 A simple and interactive To-Do List app built using HTML, CSS, and JavaScript.
-This project was developed as part of my internship at CodeSoft.
+This project was developed as part of my internship at CODXO.

 ## Key Features